meom-group/jaxparrow/notebooks/alboran_sea/alboran_sea.md

 ## Input data

 In this example, we use NEMO model outputs (SSH and velocities), stored in several netCDF files.
+Data can be downloaded [here](https://1drv.ms/f/s!Aq7KsFIdmDGepjMT6o77ko-JRRZu?e=hpxeKa), and the files stored inside the `data` folder.

 Measurements are located on a C-grid.

 ```python